AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/RotationalMotion.md

 ## Experimental Procedure

+### Preliminary Setup
-The experiment makes use of a sensor, which is able to detect and measure angular displacement, angular velocity, and angular acceleration.
+The lab today makes use of a rotary sensor, which is able to detect and measure angular displacement, angular velocity, and angular acceleration.
 This Rotary Motion Sensor (RMS), with a **stated uncertainty of 0.09°**, is attached to a vertical rod and has a 3-step pulley affixed to its axle (see {numref}`M08_rotation_Fig02`).
 Objects with different moment of inertia can be mounted onto the 3-step pulley and their rotational motion be measured.
-A second pulley (called a Super Pulley) is attached to the RMS to allow a string to spool off the 3-step pulley as shown in {numref}`M08_rotation_Fig02` and {numref}`M08_rotation_Fig03`.
+A second pulley (called a Super Pulley) is attached to the RMS to allow a string to spool off the 3-step pulley as shown in {numref}`M08_rotation_Fig02`.
 A weight hanger of known mass $m$ is attached to the free end of the string and provides an accelerating torque to the 3-step pulley and therefore to the object mounted on it.

+The objects to be mounted are either a disk with an accompanying thick ring in {numref}`M08_rotation_Fig03` and a rod with point masses in {numref}`M08_rotation_Fig04`.

-In this experiment you will measure the angular acceleration from a graph of angular velocity vs. time using data recorded with the RMS.
-The data will be collected in **Capstone**, which also provides analysis tools.
-The moment of inertia of a ring and of two point masses will be determined from the angular acceleration.
-Finally, you will verify the validity of angular momentum conservation in an inelastic collision.
+In this lab, you will run a Moment of Inertia experiment and an Angular Momentum experiment.
+You will first determine the angular acceleration from a graph of angular velocity vs. time using data recorded with the RMS.
+The data will be collected and analyzed in **Capstone**.
+The moment of inertia of both a ring and of two point masses will be determined from those experimental angular acceleration values.
+Finally in the Angular Momentum experiment, you will verify the validity of angular momentum conservation in an inelastic collision, and consider the parallel axis theorem.

 ```{figure} RotationalMotionFigures/Figure02_v2025-01.png
 :name: M08_rotation_Fig02